New & Used Toyota Prius V: In Depth

-The Toyota Prius V shares the same underpinnings with the standard Prius, but the V has a longer, wagon-like body.
-It’s a new member in the Prius range, along with the Prius Hybrid, Prius Plug-in Hybrid, and the Prius C. After its arrival last year, the Prius V goes unchanged for 2013.
+The Toyota Prius V shares its underpinnings with the standard Prius, but the V has a longer, wagon-like body.
+It’s a new member to the Prius range, along with the Prius Hybrid, Prius Plug-in Hybrid, and the Prius C. After its arrival last year, the Prius V goes unchanged for 2013.

 See our full review of the 2014 Toyota Prius V for car prices with options, gas-mileage ratings, and specifications.

 With the Prius V, Toyota has the largest overall and by far the most capacious Prius ever offered.
 It looks like a wagon version of the standard Prius--but the two vehicles share no sheetmetal.
 Instead, the Prius V expands in length, height, and interior volume to meet the needs of families who want to maximize their mileage but need more space than is offered by the classic five-door Prius Liftback.The Prius V deliver its biggest payoff in fuel efficiency.
 Even though it's heavier and less aerodynamically smooth than the 50-mpg Prius Liftback, it still manages 44 mpg city, 40 highway, for a combined EPA rating of 42 mpg.
 No other wagon or small minivan comes close, with the exception of the new Ford C-Max Hybrid--which is rated at a lofty 47 mpg, but seems to deliver 35 to 39 mpg in real-world usage.